RopeWiki/commonjs/README.md

 This repository enables more effective development of the javascript which powers many features on ropewiki.com

- Rather than attempting to edit a 5500-line monolithic file, the code is broken down in smaller files, which are combined as published to the site in three places:
+ Rather than attempting to edit a 5500-line monolithic file, the code is broken down in smaller files, which are combined and published to the site in three places:

 * [MediaWiki:Common.js](https://ropewiki.com/MediaWiki:Common.js)
 * [MediaWiki:Waterflow.js](https://ropewiki.com/MediaWiki:Waterflow.js)